Changissnz/nu_merchant_principal/README.md

 source. $S$ would have to provide strictly one of material or functional utility to the references.
-Instead, $S$ has relations differing between the references $R_0$ and $R_1$. $S$ somehow manages to hold onto the title of "source" because it is a middle-agent between the two references.
+Instead, $S$ has relations differing between the references $R_0$ and $R_1$. $S$ somehow manages to hold onto the title of "source" because they are a middle-agent between the two references.
 A great majority of the traffic flows through $S$, and this majority flow corresponds to a granting of greater control to $S$ if the matter of control